LONGi Hi-MO 6 580W vs LONGi Hi-MO X6 445W

 Our Verdict Winner: LONGi Hi-MO 6 580W

-The LONGi Hi-MO 6 580W wins this comparison by a narrow margin.
+The LONGi Hi-MO 6 580W wins this comparison by a clear margin.
 It leads in efficiency (22.3% vs 22%) and matches or exceeds on warranty (12 vs 12 years).
 For most residential installations, the LONGi Hi-MO 6 580W is the stronger choice.

 Power / Capacity